asujaykk/Self-Driving-car/README.md

    1. For testing the model, you need to lauch the simulator in autonomous mode
    2. Run the prebuild simulator executable.
    3. Once it is launched, choose Autonomous mode from the main window (Now your simulator should be ready to accept a connection).
-   4. Change your cwd to 'autopilot_project/CarND-Behavioral-Cloning-P3'
+   4. Change your working directory to 'autopilot_project/CarND-Behavioral-Cloning-P3'
    5. Activate the anaconda environmnet that you created earlier using below command.

              cond activate 'env_name'